 Stock car superstars Richard Petty and Bobby Allison depended on DieHard to power their cars at the 32 events scheduled for NASCAR®'s 25th Anniversary Grand National Season in 1973.

 In celebration of the 20th anniversary of the DieHard, Sears introduced the innovative XDH-1 Battery.
 The XDH-1 was a high-performance, experimental battery that DieHard especially made for electric vehicles.
-During a rigorous testing process, the XDH-1 successfully powered a two person electric car for nearly a hundred miles at an average speed of 45 mph.
-A revolutionary achievement, with the XDH-1 DieHard had made a serious contribution to the advancement of electric vehicle development.
+During a rigorous testing process, the XDH-1 successfully powered a two-person electric car for nearly a hundred miles at an average speed of 45 mph.
+With this revolutionary achievement, the XDH-1 DieHard made a serious contribution to the advancement of electric vehicle development.

 In 1988, the DieHard Gold Automotive Battery was introduced and immediately became Sears most powerful automotive battery.

 In 1991, DieHard batteries began to feature cases and lead plates made with 50 percent recycled product.